Vyshnavi0609/MicrosoftTEAMS/README.md

 # Microsoft TEAMS clone challenge
 This is a video conferencing application , made using WebRTC.
-In order to use the application , please click on the URL below.

 ## Components of the application
 1. Landing page